matuteiglesias/journal/content/Business/2023-12-13_Structured_Organizational_and_Data_Access_Planning.md

 ## 📅 2023-12-13 — Session: Structured Organizational and Data Access Planning

 **🕒 04:10–06:00**
-**🏷️ Labels**: Organizational Structure, Data Access, Strategic Planning, Communication, Team Management
+**🏷️ Labels**: Organizational Structure, Data Access, Communication, Strategic Planning, It Infrastructure
 **📂 Project**: Business
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to explore and plan the organizational structure and data access strategies for a governmental project, focusing on enhancing communication and collaboration within teams.
+The session aimed to develop strategic frameworks and actionable plans for organizational structuring, data access, and communication within a governmental context.

 ### Key Activities
-- **Organizational Structure Planning**: Developed a framework for the Subsecretaría de Inteligencia, separating Data and Technology areas, and proposed a new role for the 'Coordinador de Relaciones Políticas'.
+- **Organizational Structuring**: Discussed the separation of Data and Technology areas within the Subsecretariat of Intelligence, including transitional strategies.
-- **Strategic Memo Creation**: Outlined steps for drafting a strategic memo on data access policies.
+- **Strategic Memo Development**: Outlined steps for creating a strategic memo on data access policies aimed at a subsecretary.
-- **[[Communication]] Strategies**: Crafted WhatsApp message templates for effective communication and summarized technical messages related to data access and VPN setup.
+- **[[Communication]] Enhancement**: Proposed WhatsApp message templates for effective decision-making communication using data science insights.
-- **Team Structure Proposal**: Suggested roles and functions for a balanced governmental project team.
+- **Team Structuring**: Proposed a team structure for a governmental project, detailing roles for effective data management and communication.
+- **Role Reorganization**: Suggested a new executive focus for the 'Coordinator of Political Relations' to enhance project management and strategic decision-making.
+- **Relationship Building**: Provided strategies for building effective work relationships in new roles, focusing on strategic communication and collaboration.
-- **[[Strategic Planning]]**: Provided guides for strategic planning in new roles and influencing resource access.
+- **[[Strategic Planning]]**: Developed a framework for strategic planning in new roles, including goal setting and resource identification.
+- **Influence [[Strategy]]**: Created a guide for influencing resource access through effective communication and strategic alliances.
+- **Data Access and Analysis Plan**: Outlined a detailed plan for data access and analysis over a three-month period, emphasizing stakeholder communication.
+- **Meeting Agenda Development**: Structured an agenda for a meeting with the Undersecretary of Technology to establish a collaborative framework for data management.
-- **[[Data Management]] and IT Setup**: Detailed plans for data collection, organization, and IT environment configuration.
+- **[[Data Management]] Framework**: Detailed a framework for data collection and organization, including security protocols.
+- **IT Environment Setup**: Provided instructions for setting up an IT work environment, including VPN and server installation.

 ### Achievements
-- Completed frameworks and templates for organizational restructuring and strategic communication.
+- Developed comprehensive plans and frameworks for organizational restructuring and data management.
-- Developed a comprehensive plan for data access and analysis over three months.
-- Established agendas and discussion points for meetings with key stakeholders.
+- Enhanced communication strategies through structured messaging and meeting agendas.

 ### Pending Tasks
-- Implement the proposed organizational changes and data access strategies.
+- Finalize and implement the proposed organizational and data access frameworks.
-- Finalize and distribute the strategic memo to relevant parties.
+- Execute the strategic memo and communication plans with stakeholders.
-- Conduct initial meetings with the network and server teams to align objectives and collaboration efforts.
+- Complete IT environment setup and initiate collaboration with network teams.